flame-engine/flame/doc/tutorials/klondike/step3.md

 Lastly, I have simple getters to determine the "color" of a suit.
-This will be needed later when we need to enforce the rule that cards can only be placed into piles by alternating colors.
+This will be needed later when we need to enforce the rule that cards can only be placed into columns by alternating colors.
 ```dart
   bool get isRed => value <= 1;
   bool get isBlack => value >= 2;